However, the most suffering and despair will inevitably fall directly on ordinary people. They are simply the most vulnerable in any crisis.

-It can be said that 2023 is the year the world has witnessed the most pain in the past decades, when this is the year that humanity has had to go through too many major crises, from natural disasters, climate change, economic recession and especially because of the brutal wars of humans.
+It can be said that 2023 is the year the world has witnessed the most pain in the past decades, when this is the year humanity has had to go through too many major crises, from natural disasters, climate change, economic recession and especially because of the brutal wars of humans.

-Devastation after a historic earthquake in Türkiye earlier this year.
+Scenes of devastation after a historic earthquake in Türkiye earlier this year.
 Photo: Reuters

 One war, a million pains